jazziemae77/The-Unheard-Voices/README.md

    - changed about us carousel to a card layout
    - added a testing page for non-permanent changes
    - fixed contact buttons, should link to each team member's email now
-   - added introductions and placeholders
+   - added introductions, emails, photos, and placeholders
    - created and embedded google form into contact page for messages

 <b>Next Steps/Current Plans</b>